California Institution for Women

-Workshops began in February 2019 and continue once a week throughout the year.
-The residency challenges both participants and audience members to evaluate how the arts can inform the conversation around mental health and sexual and physical abuse amongst incarcerated women.
-HDD teaching artists offer a judgement free, safe space where inmates can explore the foundational aspects of oneself and share those depths with others.
-The curriculum is designed to explore issues of self-esteem and stimulate personal responsibility, by reducing or eliminating the negative impact of traumatic, overwhelming events through dance
+Workshops began in February 2019 and continued once a week throughout the year.
+The residency challenged both participants and audience members to evaluate how the arts can inform the conversation around mental health and sexual and physical abuse amongst incarcerated women.
+HDD teaching artists offered a judgement free, safe space where inmates could explore the foundational aspects of oneself and share those depths with others.
+The curriculum was designed to explore issues of self-esteem and stimulate personal responsibility, by reducing or eliminating the negative impact of traumatic, overwhelming events through dance

-Throughout the workshop, teaching artists will prompt inmates with scenarios that allow them to verbally share traumatic events and explore how they can evaluate and manage emotional reactions, culminating with their own expressive choreography.
-A concluding public exhibition at Track 16 will provide an opportunity for others to walk in the footsteps of the incarcerated inmates by listening to 3 minutes of their life experiences.
-This journey will allow all walks of life to be encapsulated in a world bridging the gaps between the free and the incarcerated and foster greater understanding, empathy and respect.
+Throughout the workshop, teaching artists prompted inmates with scenarios that allowed them to verbally share traumatic events and explore how they can evaluate and manage emotional reactions, culminating with their own expressive choreography.
+This residency concluded with a public exhibition at Track 16 gallery, One Leg at a Time which provided an opportunity for the public to walk in the footsteps of these incarcerated women by listening to their stories and watching their final performance, witnessing a performance by HDD’s teaching artists, and participating in a panel discussion with experts in the field of criminal justice reform.
+This journey allowed all walks of life to be encapsulated in a world bridging the gaps between the free and the incarcerated, fostering greater understanding, empathy and respect.

 Ventura Youth Correctional Facility